 - Social Avoidance: Social avoidance, or social anxiety disorder, involves avoiding everyday social situations because of a fear of embarrassment at having Parkinson's symptoms, such as tremor, dyskinesias, or trouble walking noticed in public.
 Exposure to social situations can lead to severe anxiety in these individuals, which goes away when the person is removed from or completely avoids the situation.

-- Obsessive-Compulsive Disorder: People with obsessive-compulsive disorder (OCD) may be plagued by persistent, unwelcome thoughts or images (obsessions), and by the urgent need to engage in certain rituals (compulsions) to try to control or rid themselves of these thoughts.
+- Obsessive-Compulsive Disorder: People with An anxiety disorder in which a person has an unreasonable thought, fear or worry that he or she tries to manage through a ritualized activity.
+(OCD) may be plagued by persistent, unwelcome thoughts or images (obsessions), and by the urgent need to engage in certain rituals (compulsions) to try to control or rid themselves of these thoughts.
 As an example, they may be obsessed with germs or dirt, and wash their hands over and over.
 Performing these so-called rituals, however, only provides temporary relief, and not performing them markedly increases anxiety.

 Anxiety is not tied to disease progression — it can begin before a PD diagnosis or develop much later on.
 Additionally, while some people with PD experience anxiety on its own, many are diagnosed with anxiety along with depression.
 While anxiety is less well-studied than depression, it may be just as common.
 If left unchecked, anxiety can worsen a person’s overall health condition.